-You’ve been named executor of estate
+You’ve been named executor of an estate

-If you are reading this then you have just found out that you have been made executor of a deceased persons estate.
+If you are reading this then you have just found out that you’ve been named executor of an estate.
+What does this mean for you?

 We can advise you on what to do next.
 Give us a call and we can help you get the probate process started.
-We offer low cost fixed fee probate and what we quote is what you pay.
+We offer low cost fixed fee probate quotation and what we quote is what you pay.

 More info on executor duties